ChaseDelgadillo/481_Assignment-1/README.txt

 				4 5 6
 				7 8 x

-	2. type in Windows Command Prompt: ./assignment1
+	2. Run the application: assignment1.exe
-	3. wait for program to finish executing
+	3. Wait for program to finish executing

 Results:
-	1. locate 'out.txt' text file in the folder to see the results
+	1. Locate 'out.txt' text file in the folder to see the results